sandproject/beautiful-jekyll/index.md

 services, for instance during a DDoS attack.
-Our goal is to develop, prototype and evaluate tools and recommendations for anycast system operators. <br> <br>An essential part of the project is to active investigate anycast site visibility by understanding of the dynamic relationship between Internet routing (BGP) and anycast services.
+Our goal is to develop, prototype and evaluate tools and recommendations for anycast system operators. <br> <br>An essential part of the project is to active investigate anycast site visibility by the understanding of the dynamic relationship between Internet routing (BGP) and anycast services.
 <br>
 <br> To accurately map the anycast sites visibility from the client